mobily-enterprises/docco-next/README.md

     const maybeTitle = first && first.type === 'heading' && first.depth === 1
     const title = maybeTitle ? first.text : path.basename(source)
     const firstSectionIsTitle = maybeTitle && lexed.length === 1

+    /* If the first section is the title, then get rid of it  */ /* since the title is already being displayed by the template anyway */ if (firstSectionIsTitle) {
+      sections.shift()
+    }

     /* The `css` variable will be available in the template as a relative */ /* link to the CSS file */